-The 1999 and 2005 Senior Bonds were issued pursuant to a Master Indenture of Trust dated April 1, 1999, as supplemented by the First Supplemental Indenture of Trust, ("First Supplemental"), the Second Supplemental Indenture of Trust, the Third Supplemental Indenture of Trust, the Fourth Supplemental Indenture of Trust, ("Fourth Supplemental"), the Fifth Supplemental Indenture of Trust, the Sixth Supplemental Indenture of Trust, the Seventh Supplemental Indenture of Trust ("Seventh Supplemental"), the Eight Supplemental Indenture of Trust, and the Ninth Supplemental Indenture of Trust collectively the "Indenture".
+The 1999 and 2005 Senior Bonds were issued pursuant to a Master Indenture of Trust dated April 1, 1999, as supplemented by the First Supplemental Indenture of Trust, ("First Supplemental"), the Second Supplemental Indenture of Trust, the Third Supplemental Indenture of Trust, the Fourth Supplemental Indenture of Trust, ("Fourth Supplemental"), the Fifth Supplemental Indenture of Trust, the Sixth Supplemental Indenture of Trust, the Seventh Supplemental Indenture of Trust ("Seventh Supplemental"), the Eighth Supplemental Indenture of Trust, and the Ninth Supplemental Indenture of Trust collectively the "Indenture".
 The Indenture requires the Partnership to maintain and operate the Dulles Greenway in compliance with the Partnership's comprehensive agreement with VDOT and the Act, as amended.
 The Indenture also requires the Partnership to use its best efforts to charge toll rates, subject to SCC approval, sufficient to meet certain minimum coverage ratios, as defined in the Indenture.
-If the Partnership does not meet the coverage ratios in any fiscal year, the Partnership will not be permitted to make As of December 31, 2015 the Partnership had not met its distributions to the partners. coverage ratios, and as a result, the Partnership was unable to make a distribution to its partners in 2015.
-As of December 31, 2016 the Partnership was not in compliance with the Minimum coverage Ratio, however, the Partnership was in compliance with the Additional Coverage Ratio, therefore, as required by the Master Indenture, distributions are prohibited until December 31, 2018 at the earliest.
+If the Partnership does not meet the coverage ratios in any fiscal year, the Partnership will not be permitted to make distributions to the partners.
+As of December 31, 2017 and 2016 the Partnership was not in compliance with the Minimum Coverage Ratio, however, the Partnership was in compliance with the Additional Coverage Ratio, therefore, as required by the Indenture, distributions are prohibited until December 31, 2018 at the earliest.